 Italy is one of the most recognized countries in the world (uno dei miei paesi favoriti nel mondo!).
 It is known for big, memorable monuments (Duomo, the Coliseum, the leaning tower, among many).
 Italy’s new logo, unveiled in early 2007, puzzled many.
 The new logo was designed by Landor – Italy (a London-based specialist in brand and design strategy consulting).
 Landor has helped many clients with branding, including FedEx, the NCAA, PepsiCo, and many others.

-Landor was selected as the winner in a design competition which included over 60 entries (Landor was reportedly paid €100.000 for its work).
+Landor was selected as the winner in a design competition that included over 60 entries (Landor was reportedly paid €100.000 for its work).
 Ouch!

 The logo is sometimes accompanied by the phrase “il paese di qualità” – “the country of quality”.
 An alternative version, with just two characters and the phrase “Italy leaves its mark” is shown below.